 Columbine Plants should be planted with their crown at the soil level.
 Water well and mulch.
 New plants will need to be kept moist until they become established.
 You'll know when they start putting out a lot of new growth.
 Even then, keep your Columbine well water during dry spells.

 Pests and Diseases

 Columbine Plants can handle full sun.
 It's the combination of heat and dry soil they don't like, and mulching will help alleviate that.
 They will self-sow, but new plants can be lost if the summer gets too hot.
 Also, plants tend to be short-lived, fading out within three years.
-Hedge your bets and save some seed to sow in the fall or falling spring.
+Hedge your bets and save some seeds to sow in the fall or falling spring.

 Keep in mind that Columbine varieties readily cross-pollinate.
-If you plant more than one variety, be prepared to see new colors and combinations.
+Therefore, if you plant more than one variety, be prepared to see new colors and combinations.